Selling a House ‘As Is’ in Maryland

 If a buyer requests additional price reductions based on their inspection, you can point out that the estimated cost of certain repairs was already factored into the listing price.

 Although Umaznor doesn’t order pre-listing inspections for the sellers he represents, he knows some agents who will bring an inspector in before listing a home.
-“In the state of Maryland, it is mandatory that you must disclose any defects that you’re aware of as the homeowner,” Umanzor says.
+“In the state of Maryland, […] you must disclose any defects that you’re aware of as the homeowner,” Umanzor says.
 “So once you do that inspection, you must disclose all of that.”

 Price to reflect as-is condition

-Umanzor says that homes sold as-is in the area typically sell for less than regular listings and have a reduced buyer pool, which is why he always provides an offer to help finance home improvement projects for his sellers prior to listing a house.
+Umanzor says that homes sold as-is in the area typically sell for less than regular listings and have a reduced buyer pool, which is why he always provides an offer to help finance home improvement projects for his sellers before listing a house.

 Do ever-so-light preparations

-Even for as-is home listings in Maryland, Umanzor typically recommends sellers complete the following:
+Even for as-is home listings in Maryland, Umanzor typically recommends that sellers complete the following:

 “Making the house clean and appealing is mandatory,” he says.
 “If you can also give it a fresh coat of paint, that can go a long way.”

-Since 100% of homebuyers start their search online, making a strong first impression with great images is crucial.
+Since all homebuyers start their search online, making a strong first impression with great images is crucial.
 Real estate listings with professional photography sell 32% faster, while those with aerial photos sell 68% faster.
 Professionally edited photos can significantly boost a home’s appeal and frequently lead to higher offers.

 Highlight the surrounding area